mohdrizwan11/Zerodha-Clone/README.md

 # Zirodha Trading Platform

-A comprehensive trading platform inspired by Zerodha, featuring a complete trading ecosystem with frontend, backend, and dashboard applications.
+A comprehensive trading platform inspired by Zerodha, featuring a complete trading ecosystem with frontend and backend applications.

 ## 🏗️ Project Structure

 ```
 Zirodha/
-├── frontend/          # Main website with landing pages and user interface
+├── frontend/          # Main website with landing pages and trading interface
 ├── backend/           # API server with authentication and data management
-├── dashboard/         # Trading dashboard for portfolio management
 ├── .gitignore        # Git ignore rules
 └── README.md         # This file
 ```